vivekrungta01/vimeo/README.md

 For this part I have written a script vimeo_crowl.py.

-run script like below ...

-**python \<filename\> \<start_user_id\> \<end_user_id\> \<total_no_user\>**

-In vimeo,we can find every user page by his id like - http://vimeo.com/user150089

-each user has unique id start from user1,user2, ... and so on last upto user16000000 (if total users in vimeo are 16 million )

-but some user has deleted profile so profile page not exist error found. then we left that user's page and continue

-if I want to store 50 user from id 18000 to 19000 then run script using command.....

-python vimeo_crowl.py 18000 19000 50

 Before run the script create database with name 'vimeodata' and create table vimeouser_vimeouser in that db using mysql.

 sql command.....